LBNL-UCB-STI/beam/docs/users.rst

  * Comma separated list of chosen vehicle modes
  * Vehicle population fraction for sampling

-Example: `./gradlew execute -PmainClass=beam.utils.beam_to_matsim.EventsByVehicleMode -PappArgs="['BEAM events file path', 'output file path', 'car,bus', '1']" -PmaxRAM=16g`
+Example: `./gradlew execute -PmainClass=scripts.beam_to_matsim.EventsByVehicleMode -PappArgs="['BEAM events file path', 'output file path', 'car,bus', '1']" -PmaxRAM=16g`

 If it is required to sample not by just population but also select only vehicles that passes through specific circle with center in X,Y and radius R then there are 4 optional arguments.
 They should be provided together.